SichangHe/sichanghe.github.io/src/notes/class_notes/csci651.md

     - when designing, did not anticipate actual challenge
 - protocol loose → realization determine what goes
 - datagram is the basis of Internet flexibility

+*End-to-end arguments in system design*, J. H. Saltzer, D. P. Reed, and
+D. D. Clark.

+- handling failure in middle do not void need to do so at end—no fundamental effect
+- low level check help performance, but need not be perfect
+- example: checksum, encryption, dedup, FIFO, transaction
+- what end mean depend on application